rafa2403nunez-droid/PyNetBridge/README.md

 ---

-## 🛡️ Script Quality Control
+## 🛡️ Safe AI Execution

+PyNet Bridge includes a built-in validation layer that ensures all AI-generated scripts are safe and controlled before execution.

+✔ Prevents unsafe operations
+✔ Blocks unauthorized system access
+✔ Guarantees controlled interaction with BIM models

+**AI remains powerful**, but within safe boundaries

-Starting from **v1.1.0**, the MCP server includes a built-in static analyzer that validates every script before it reaches Navisworks.
+Starting from **v1.1.1**, the MCP server includes a built-in static analyzer that validates every script before it reaches Navisworks.
 All scripts are parsed and inspected at the bridge level — **rejected scripts never leave the MCP server**.

 ### Allowed CLR Assemblies
 Only these .NET references are permitted via `clr.AddReference`: